jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_1A/functions_and_loops.txt

 Note that the command above that does this is a loop.
 The first part says that the function takes a matrix and outputs a vector.
-The second part defines an empty vector rv.
-The third part is the loop that says that for each vector v in the matrix A, append it to what you have in rv.
+The second part defines an empty vector ``rv``.
+The third part is the loop that says that for each vector v in the matrix A, append it to what you have in ``rv``.
 The last part says, do it for all the vectors in A and print the final result.

 There are several kinds of loops which are explained in the ``atlas.help`` file.
 However, sometimes it is easier to look at some